 This was our first Thanksgiving in Richmond and it was wonderful!
 My lovely sister in law hosted us all of us at her house and there was enough food to feed an army!
 I volunteered to make butternut squash, but I wanted to make something that didn’t need to be served immediately out of the oven since I knew oven space would be tight.
 I settled on a recipe that could be served at room temperature.
 I adapted this recipe from Bon Appetite and it turned out pretty well!

-This is a great Thanksgiving side dish because it’s colorful and a little unexpected.
+I love that this dish can be made in advance and it’s great for anyone with dietary restrictions.
 Since this dish is vegan and gluten-free, just about anyone will be able to enjoy it!
 I personally don’t miss the turkey on Thanksgiving because there are so many tasty side dishes!

 Wild rice can be a little tricky to find, but keep an eye out for it.
 Sometimes you’ll have to settle for a wild rice blend, but see if you can find 100% wild rice.
 This will still work with a wild rice blend, but I love the crunchiness and color of all wild rice!